 Life Will Never Be The Same!

-Invited to participate in preparedness meeting at the United Nations and White House, Samuel and his team must convince world leaders to evacuate their Atlantic Ocean coastlines from Europe to America.
+However, now… with the Queen of England and Parliament meeting to discuss just such a threat, America braces for the biggest natural disaster ever recorded.
+Invited to the United Nations and White House, Sam and his team must convince world leaders of the imminent threat and order the evacuation of their Atlantic Ocean coastlines from Europe to America.

 What follows is a race against time to save humanity.

 Will Callixtus make it back to Rome in time to save the world?

 Or… will life… as we know it, end with the annihilation of humanity?